Home › Pollen Count Las Vegas

 Pollen Count Las Vegas — What You Need to Know

-The pollen count in Las Vegas peaks in March–October, though allergy sufferers can experience symptoms from as early as late winter.
+The pollen count in Las Vegas peaks in March–October.
 Despite low humidity, the Southwest sees heavy pollen from mulberry, olive, and native desert plants.

 Why Is Pollen High in Las Vegas?